Skip to content

 del users[key]

-Pro Tip: list(my_dict) is equivalent to list(my_dict.keys()).
+A small efficiency note: list(my_dict) is equivalent to list(my_dict.keys()).
 Both create a snapshot of the keys.
-The first form is shorter and slightly faster.
+I default to the first form because it is shorter and a hair faster, but the second reads more explicitly in code reviews.

 Fix 2: Use Dictionary Comprehension